Srujith20/Glomeruli-Binary-Classifier/README.md

 **Link To Notebook for Training:(Rendering Error Precaution)** https://colab.research.google.com/drive/11Xhi07Ws3Xzx8C3yLzxYEwuxDDEOUAvt?usp=sharing

-1. Upload the Data folder to google drive
+1. Upload the Data folder to Google Drive
 2. The data folder should have two folders for **globally_sclerotic** and **non_globally_sclerotic** images
 3. Open **BinaryGlomeruliClassifier_.ipynb** and click on **Open in Colab** at the top of the page
-4. Make sure Colab and drive are associated with the same account
+4. Make sure Colab and Drive are associated with the same account
 5. Connect to a hosted runtime preferably GPU
 6. Run cell under **Setup**
 7. Run cell under **Mounting Drive**
-8. Give permissions to Colab to access drive
+8. Permit Colab to access Drive
 9. Change paths under **Creating Train, Validate and Test Folders** for:
     - **original_dataset_dir:** Point to folder containing **globally_sclerotic** and **non_globally_sclerotic** images
     - **original_sclerotic_data_dir:** Point to folder containing **globally_sclerotic** images
     - **original_non_sclerotic_data_dir:** Point to folder containing **non_globally_sclerotic** images
 10. Click **Run all** under **Run Time**
-11. The model will be saved to root of drive under the name **mobilenetv2_glomeruli_classifier**
+11. The model will be saved to the root of the Drive under the name **mobilenetv2_glomeruli_classifier**

 ### Test using the generated model